kubeflow/website/content/docs/guides/gcp-e2e.md

 To deploy your code to Kubernetes, you must first build your local project into a [Docker][docker] container image and push the image to [Container Registry][container-registry] so that it's available in the cloud.

-TODO(sarahmaddox): Can we change the sample so that we can pass it the name of the directory containing the keys?

 1. Copy your key file to the directory containing your sample TensorFlow application, to give Docker access to your Cloud Storage bucket: